Only for internal usage.

 original function gets invoked.

-Function which calls original function when consent is given (depending on checkExecution
+Function which calls original function when consent is given (depending on checkExecution) or undefined

 if an undefined function was passed as argument.